jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

 #### Network Architecture
 - The API container exposes ports 8001 (API) and 8501 (Supabase Explorer)
+- The Frontend container exposes port 3000
-- The container connects to external Supabase and Crawl4AI services over the internet
+- The containers connect to external Supabase and Crawl4AI services over the internet
+- The Frontend container communicates with the API container via http://api:8001
-- No internal Docker network is used for service communication
+- Both containers are connected via an internal Docker network

 ### 2. API + Crawl4AI Docker Deployment

-This option containerizes both the API service and the Crawl4AI service, creating a more integrated deployment while still relying on an external Supabase instance.
+This option containerizes the API service, Frontend UI, and the Crawl4AI service, creating a more integrated deployment while still relying on an external Supabase instance.

 #### Components
-- **Containerized**: API service, Crawl4AI service
+- **Containerized**: API service, Frontend UI, Crawl4AI service
 - **External**: Supabase database

 #### Configuration